27109

 Biography

 Hanni Geiger is a postdoctoral researcher at the Käte Hamburger Research Centre: global dis:connect.
 From 2019 until 2021 she was a research associate and a coordinator of the DFG Priority Programme The Digital Image.
 Prior to that, she was a senior lecturer in the Department of Design at the AMD Akademie Mode & Design/Fresenius University of Applied Sciences, Munich (2016–2018).
-From 2013 until 2015, Hanni Geiger she was a research associate at the LMU Institute of Art History, where she obtained her doctorate in 2014.
+From 2013 until 2015, Hanni was a research associate at the LMU Institute of Art History, where she obtained her doctorate in 2014.
 She also served as a junior researcher in the Exil, Migration und Transfer project of the Center for Advanced Studies in Munich (PI: Prof. Dr. Burcu Dogramaci) (2011–2012) and as a project employee at the Goethe-Institut Croatia (2008–2009).
 Having studied fashion design in Zagreb and art history, art education and intercultural communication at the LMU Munich, Hanni lectures at the Design Academy of the Munich Chamber of Commerce and the Academy of Fine Arts in Munich.

 Selected Publications